When I signed up for a City & Guilds course in patchwork and quilting in 2001 I didn’t know it would lead me to explorations in painting and dyeing…

-Liz Plummer is a textile and mixed media artist and surface pattern designer who lives in South Wales, UK: the natural world and the effects of light and reflections inspire her work.
+I am a textile and mixed media artist and surface pattern designer living in South Wales, UK: the natural world and the effects of light and reflections inspire my work.

-She is a member of the Diverse Manners arts group in Newport, South Wales, UK and exhibited with them in September 2011 at the Riverfront Arts Centre in Newport and in Cwmbran in November 2013.
+Locally, I am a member of the Diverse Manners arts group in Newport, South Wales, UK and have exhibited with them several times.

 I studied history at St Andrews University so my researches into family history and social history often creep into the blog and sometimes inform my designs.